History of George Town, Penang: Post-war

 In response, the Penang Secessionist Committee, formed in 1948, was led by D.A.
 Mackay, then the chairman of the Penang Chamber of Commerce, and included the Penang Muslim Chamber of Commerce, the Penang Chinese Chamber of Commerce, the Penang Straits Chinese Association, the Penang Eurasian Association and the Penang Indian Chamber of Commerce.
 The committee proposed to exclude Penang from the Federation of Malaya, which would allow Penang to either retain its links with the British Empire or form a political union with Singapore.

-Ultimately, the Penang Secession Committee failed to achieve its goals and petered out.
+Ultimately, the secessionists failed to achieve its goals and petered out.
 A secession motion tabled in the Penang Settlement Council in 1949 was narrowly voted down by British officials, while another petition sent to London in 1951 also met with British disapproval.
 While the secessionists' cause found sympathy with some British and American observers, the British administrators were reluctant to jeopardise their own plans to grant independence to a unified Malayan polity.
 The British government subsequently allayed the fears raised by the secessionists by guaranteeing George Town's free port status and by reintroducing municipal elections for the city in 1951.

 For the municipal elections in 1951, George Town was divided into three wards - Tanjung, Kelawei and Jelutong.
 By 1956, the George Town Municipal Council became the first fully elected local government in Malaysia.
-Five wards were created to elect one councillor each year, while the President of the Municipal Council was voted from amongst the councillors.
+Five wards were created to elect one councillor each year, while the president of the Municipal Council was voted from amongst the councillors.